shakes76/PatternAnalysis-2024/recognition/YutongLi_GFNet/README.md

 ```
 On one NVIDIA a100 graph card, the total traning time is 2:06:36.

+## How to Test
+You can use 'final_validate(model, test_loader, criterion, device)' and 'draw_training_log()' function in the end of train.py.
+They are already there.
+And you can also run predict.py solo.
+If you use this way, don't forget to edit the path of your model and dataset inside the predict.py

 ## Dependency Library
 Make sure your environment have following dependency:
 ```